*Application deadline has been extended to February 1, 2017! This is solely for a new position in Prosthodontics at the VA.

 - Official transcript(s), detailed marks reports, etc, sent directly from the issuing institution from all college-level course work taken at a college or university outside of the United States, or a Canadian institution where English was not the official language of instruction.
 (Please note: Xerox or notarized copies are not acceptable.)

-Postgraduate Application Fee Form with non-refundable $60 fee ($80 for international students, including Canadian citizens) to:
+- Residency Application Fee Form with non-refundable $60 fee ($80 for international students, including Canadian citizens) to:

 UCSF Office of the Registrar